-- As the world emerges from the coronavirus pandemic, a combination of easy monetary policy, massive fiscal stimulus, a rebounding labor market and rising consumer spending may lead to increased inflation.
+- As the world emerges from the coronavirus pandemic, a combination of easy monetary policy, massive fiscal stimulus, a rebounding labor market and rising consumer spending has led to increased inflation.

 Are inflation fears warranted?

-In the early 1970s, the Federal Reserve misjudged how loose it could run monetary policy at a time of large budget deficits, wage and price controls and the U.S. dollar’s recent departure from the gold standard.
-Unemployment fell, but prices rose in uncontrolled fashion.
-Consumer price inflation averaged just over 7% for the decade.
-This eventually forced the Fed to aggressively raise interest rates, which succeeded in bringing down inflation but also caused two painful recessions.
+In the early 1970s, the U.S. Federal Reserve misjudged how loose it could run monetary policy at a time of large budget deficits, wage and price controls and the U.S. dollar’s departure from the gold standard.

 Investment ideas: preparing portfolios to guard against inflation risks

 There are two ways to generate real returns in an inflationary environment: I) own positive carry investments that generate an income rate higher than the rate of inflation, and II) own investments that tend to experience positive price appreciation in response to inflation.